RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 ## Better use of MTM redundancies
 Positioning the wrist in effort mode, see [#2](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/2)<br>
 Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM, see [#56](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/56).<br>
+After 1.7, code was introduced to optimize the 4th joint of MTM (platform) when in free moving mode.
+This is still work in progress for IK.<br>
 **[New feature, core C++]**

 ## Better PSM teleoperation